Why Your Home WiFi Network Is a High-Value Target

 Securing your home WiFi network is not a one-time event.
 Threats evolve, new vulnerabilities are disclosed in router firmware, and your network changes as you add devices.
 A simple quarterly routine keeps your defenses current without demanding significant time.

 Every three months: Review the connected device list and remove anything you don't recognize.
 Change your WiFi password if you've shared it broadly or suspect it has been passed along further than intended.
-When choosing a new one, apply the principles in our guide on how to create strong passwords—a passphrase of four or more random words is more resistant to cracking than a short string of special characters.
+When choosing a new passphrase, four or more random words strung together is more resistant to cracking than a short string of special characters—and far easier to enter on a phone keyboard.

 When replacing a router: Perform a factory reset before donating or reselling your old unit, and verify the reset cleared your configuration data.
 Routers in service for more than five years should be evaluated for replacement, particularly if the manufacturer has ended firmware support.
 An unsupported router will never receive patches for future vulnerabilities—no amount of configuration hardening compensates for that.